LAST REVIEWED Dec 18 2020 13 MIN READ

 Since nearly 80% of U.S. full-time workers have access to an employer-sponsored retirement savings plan, chances are that you’ll eventually be eligible to enroll in a 401(k) from your employer.
 The more employees your company has on payroll, the higher your chances of access to a 401(k).

 Seeking to attract and retain talent, most employers offer an employer match as an added benefit.
 In 2015, Vanguard reported that 94% of its 401(k) provided employer contributions, up from 91% in 2013.
 So, when faced with the offer of a plan without an employer match, you may think that it’s just not worth it.
 To help you make a more informed decision, let’s review key criteria to decide whether or not it’s worth to contribute to a 401(k) without employer contributions.

-Criteria #1: Level of Income
+Criterion #1: Level of income

 Let’s take a look at two scenarios: high income versus low income.